manojcpatil/PythonDemo/PyNotebooks/12 Exploratory Data Analysis (EDA).md

    - Explore relationships between pairs of variables.
    - For numerical variables:
      - Use scatter plots to visualize the relationship between two numerical variables.
-     - Calculate correlation coefficients (e.g., Pearson's correlation) to quantify the strength and direction of the relationship.
+     - Calculate correlation coefficients (e.g., Pearson`s correlation) to quantify the strength and direction of the relationship.
    - For categorical variables:
      - Create contingency tables or stacked bar plots to compare the distribution of categories across different groups.
      - Use statistical tests like chi-square test to assess the significance of relationships.